pav/gitbook/text/02_Git_Object_Db_Basics/0_ Git_Object_Db_Basics.markdown

 commit and the next.
 Git does not do this - it stores a snapshot of what all the files in your project look like in this tree structure each time you commit.
 This is a very important concept to understand when using Git.

+The above does not mean that Git is less efficient than _Delta Storage_ systems when it comes to repository size.
+It actually the opposite in most cases.
+Although Git uses full snapshots on the high level, the underlying object storage method is a completely separate thing and can be changed independently.